 Revitalizing SUS, the System Usability Scale

-About 20 years ago, John Brooke published the concept of a “System Usability Scale”, a “reliable, low-cost usability scale that can be used for global assessments of systems usability.”
-SUS is based on a Likert scale questionnaire with standardized content that results in an overall usability and user satisfaction index (ranging from 0 to 100).
+About 20 years ago, John Brooke published the concept of a “System Usability Scale,” a “reliable, low-cost usability scale that can be used for global assessments of systems usability.”
+SUS is based on a Likert scale questionnaire with standardized content that gives an overall usability and user satisfaction index (ranging from 0 to 100).

 Figure: Sample statement from SUS.

 While there’s no need to repeat everything written in that PDF, I may cite some important paragraphs from it:

 In response to these requirements, a simple usability scale was developed.
 The System Usability Scale (SUS) is a simple, ten-item scale giving a global view of subjective assessments of usability.

 The technique used for selecting items for a Likert scale is to identify examples of things which lead to extreme expressions of the attitude being captured.

 It can be seen that the selected statements actually cover a variety of aspects of system usability, such as the need for support, training, and complexity, and thus have a high level of face validity for measuring usability of a system.